-The strict deadline for applications (including test scores and letters of recommendation) for entry in September is December 15.
+The deadline for applications (including test scores and letters of recommendation) for entry in September is December 15.
 (We don't allow doctoral students to start at other times of the year.)
-If you're eligible for a fellowship, we'll determine this when you apply, so you don't need to mention it in your application.
+If your recommendation letters are arriving a day or two late due to circumstances beyond your control, go ahead and email us to give us a heads up.

-Please complete the entire application on-line.
+Please visit the graduate school website and complete the entire application on-line.
 You can get additional information from our FAQ and from the Graduate School's Web site.
 We strongly urge you to provide unofficial (scanned) copies of your transcripts as part of the electronic application.
 If you're accepted to the program, we'll ask you to mail an official copy of your transcript.